What should I buy for a car cover in Australia? This is the question - not should I buy a car cover!

 A car cover will save you money

-A car cover will save you time in cleaning and money in depreciation of your asset and it does the job of keeping your car clean even when you’re not using it.
+A car cover will save you time in cleaning and money in depreciation of your asset.
+It does the job of keeping your car clean even when you’re not using it.

 - They’re useful for a number of reasons: